software-students-spring2025/3-python-package-push-then-pull/README.md

 3. Create an account on [TestPyPI](https://test.pypi.org/) where one can upload to a test repository instead of the production PyPI repo.
 4. Create a [new API token](https://test.pypi.org/manage/account/#api-tokens) on TestPyPI with the "Scope" set to “Entire account”.
 Save a copy of the token somewhere safe.
 5. [Upload your package](popmessage) to the TestPyPI repository using twine, e.g. `twine upload -r testpypi dist/*`
-6. twine will output the URL of your package on the PyPI website - load that URL in your web browser to see your packaged published
+6. Twine will output the URL of your package on the PyPI website - load that URL in your web browser to see your packaged published

 Every time you change the code in your package, you will need to rebuild and reupload it to PyPI.
 You will need to build from a clean slate and update the version number to achieve this: